-If Unicode file names are enabled, the calls to os:getenv/0, os:getenv/1 and os:putenv/2 will handle Unicode strings.
+If Unicode file names are enabled, the calls to os:getenv/0, os:getenv/1, os:putenv/2 and os:unsetenv/1 will handle Unicode strings.
 On Unix-like platforms, the built-in functions will translate environment variables in UTF-8 to/from Unicode strings, possibly with code points > 255.
 On Windows the Unicode versions of the environment system API will be used, also allowing for code points > 255.